cimcoderdepository/alx-low_level_programming/0x18-dynamic_libraries/implementation/dot-so_file.md

-# WHAT IS A ".so" FILE?
+# What is a ".so" file?

 A `.so` file, also known as a shared object file, is a type of dynamic library file used by Unix/Linux operating systems.
 It contains executable code and data that can be shared by multiple applications at runtime, making it an efficient way to manage system resources.